noahjhan/blender_addons/README.md

 ## Description

+This is a collection of various addons for Blender - 3D Graphics Software.

+Currently developing a tool to compress and convert image files to a normal mapping.

-This project provides a tool for performing K-Means clustering on an image, allowing you to process and quantize the colors of an image.
+This project provides a C++ file for performing K-Means clustering on an image, allowing you to process and quantize the colors of an image.
 The image is loaded as a vector, processed with the K-Means clustering algorithm to group similar colors, and then saved back as a new image.

 The tool uses the [stb_image](https://github.com/nothings/stb) and [stb_image_write](https://github.com/nothings/stb) libraries to handle image loading and saving.
 The K-Means clustering algorithm is applied to the RGB values of each pixel in the image.